 San Francisco's Chinatown is a large area, densely-packed with interesting things to see.
 Wandering through the streets and alleys of Chinatown is a lot of fun, either on a guided walking tour or a do-it-yourself tour.

 There's something to be said for either approach to exploring Chinatown.

-The tour is an easy and efficient way of getting around and seeing a lot, and you don't have to spend a lot of time reading about the history of every place beforehand.
-The tours usually take an hour or two, then you can head out on your own to poke around in the alleys, do a tea tasting, look around in the shops, and have a leisurely lunch.
+A tour is an easy and efficient way of getting around and seeing a lot, and you don't have to spend a lot of time reading about the history of every place beforehand.
+The tours usually take two to three hours, then you can head out on your own to poke around in the alleys, do a tea tasting, look around in the shops, and have a leisurely lunch.

 San Francisco City Guides is a local non-profit organization, associated with the SF Public Library, that does free tours of all sorts of San Francisco attractions.
 The tours are conducted by trained volunteers who are very knowledgeable, and have a real interest in the subject.
 I've been on their Chinatown tour and highly recommend it.

 How the free tours work: the times and meeting locations are listed on their website.
 There are no reservations; people just show up at the appointed time and place.
 The Chinatown tour lasts about an hour and a half, and it's free.
 They do ask for a donation to the non-profit organization at the end, but there's no pressure (the tip doesn't go to the tour guide).
 See for the tour schedule.

 In addition to the Chinatown tour, I've been on a number of their other tours and I've really enjoyed them.

 There are also some highly-rated, reasonably-priced walking tours that take you through the Chinatown hot spots.

 Note: I may earn a small commission if you make a purchase through some of the links on this page, at no extra cost to you.
 This helps me provide all the free information I post on this website.